 Throughout the day, the Holy Spirit often brings the verses I have tended through to my recollection.
 It is an opportunity to further talk to God about the verses and the lessons He is cultivating in my heart.
 He is faithful to bring forth fruit in the lives of those who will allow Him, the Gardener of our soul, to tend His Word deep, for His glory and our good.

 Are you ready to start tending your soul by the Word of God for yourself?
-Drop your email below and get my simple TEND guide in your inbox today!
+Drop your email below and get Tools for Tending your Soul slipped into your inbox!